 It's a new month and a new year - 2020!
 Welcome to the Green Kids Club Newsletter where you can keep up with the Green Kids Club happenings each month, learn some new things, and challenge yourself as a true Green Kid ambassador for the planet.

 We'll have a new book coming out soon.
 It's called The Belize Trash Monster, and it focuses on the beautiful beaches and wildlife in Belize.
 The story shows some of the effects of tourism and pollution on oceans and helps a seaside community to become a better steward of their beautiful backyard.
 Look for it later this month!

 This month we visited a 2nd grade classroom outside of Houston, Texas to read some of our stories.
-The kids especially enjoyed Chewoo's antics.
+The kids enjoyed Learning About Elephants and laughed at Chewoo's antics.
 We also donated several books to their school library - we love sharing the Green Kids Club message!

 January is Adopt a Rescued Bird Month and also has these specific observations:

 A new year is usually a time when we take stock and decide what we can do to better ourselves in the future.
 If any year calls for some hindsight, then certainly 2020 is it!
 So why not better beyond just yourself, and help out the planet by making a simple resolution to reduce your environmental footprint?
 Some examples you might try:

 There are so many ways to make small changes in our lives, and these habits are likely to stick around, unlike that drastic dietary change you are contemplating.
 Happy resolution-ing!